-As a high school freshman, Bria is starting to be really interested in fashion.
+As a high school freshman, my oldest is starting to be really interested in fashion.
 Actually, who am I kidding?
-Bria has always been interested in fashion, but now she is more interested in looking fashionable.
+This kid has always been interested in fashion, but now she is more interested in looking fashionable.
 She was fine with waiting to go shopping, but wanted to see if she could use what she already had in more up-to-the-minute ways.

 So, I sent her to Pinterest to find outfits she loved, and then we shopped out of her own closet—and mine a little bit, too.

 This post contains affiliate links.